Near-global ocean simulation

 A pretty movie

 It's time to make a pretty movie of the simulation.
-First we plot a snapshot:
+First we load the output we've been saving on disk and plot the final snapshot:

 u = FieldTimeSeries("near_global_surface_fields.jld2", "u"; backend = OnDisk())